 What does the VISTA team consider when making matches?
 The VISTA team considers the interest, skills and experience of the candidate, the needs of the VISTA positions and requirements of the AmeriCorps VISTA program.
 Learn more about the qualifications

 May I choose my VISTA placement?
-During the group webinar and final interview process, we will ask you to share which VISTA positions are of most interest to you.
+During the initial and final interview process, we will ask you to share which VISTA positions are of most interest to you.
 We typically ask that you rank your top three VISTA positions based on your interests, skills and location preferences.

 I am not able to relocate.
 Can I still be a VISTA member?
 This may not be a problem if you live in an area where a CSU campus is located.
 However, inability to relocate may significantly limit the number of VISTA positions options, which can affect your ability to be matched with a CSU campus team and VISTA position.
 Geographic flexibility provides more opportunity to find a VISTA position that is a good fit.

 When would I start my VISTA position?
 All VISTA members must begin at their campus on July 6th.
 The start date is not negotiable.
 The full VISTA term is from July 6, 2020 through July 5, 2021.

 Where will I work as a VISTA member?
 Candidates are matched with a VISTA position on a CSU campus.
 Learn more about the available VISTA positions and their locations

 What is the time commitment required?
 The CSU STEM VISTA program is a full-time, one-year commitment.
 In addition to a highly demanding role at your campus that may occasionally require evening and weekend work, VISTA members must participate in the VISTA professional development sessions.
 Typically, this is four multi-day in person and several virtual sessions.
 Learn more about the

 terms and conditions of serving as a VISTA member here.